skoerfgen/ACMECert/README.md

 ###### Return Values
 > No value is returned.
 >
-> If the function completes without Exception, the certificate was successully revoked.
+> If the function completes without Exception, the certificate was successfully revoked.
 ###### Errors/Exceptions
-> Throws an `ACME_Exception` if the server responded with an error message or an `Exception` if an other error occured revoking the certificate.
+> Throws an `ACME_Exception` if the server responded with an error message or an `Exception` if an other error occurred revoking the certificate.

 ---